ashleefv/KidneyImmuneLBM/README.md

 * call_ODE_model.m This file calls the following code scripts to perform necessary functions.
 * networkODE.m This file contains the ODE equations and utility functions (normalized Hill function) and adds parameter constraints as needed.
 * networkODE_opt_loadParams.m This file contains a dictionary of default and optimized parameter values of reaction parameters (W, n, EC50), species parameters (y0, ymax, tau), and species names.
-* networkODE_run.m This file runs the ODE model and provides plots that show trained and validated predictions against experimental data.
+* networkODE_multirun.m This file runs the ODE model and provides plots that show trained and validated predictions against experimental data.
 * networkODE_error.m This file computes the sum of squared error (SSE) and weighted SSE between model predictions and data.
 * sens.m This file performs a local sensitivity analysis on the time constant (tau), Hill coefficient (n), and EC50 parameter.
 * multistart_param_opt.m This file performs a multi-start parameter estimation using a nonlinear optimizer to estimate values for the sensitive parameters in the model.
 This file also scales the parameters, samples parameter subsets in a given range using Latin hypercube sampling, and provides the standard deviation of the estimates in each run.